Endpoints

 Preferences

-What the user can accomplish with manual configurations on the devices, restrict access to unnecessary system configurations to devices depending on their use for the different roles.
+We control what the user can accomplish with manual configurations on the devices, restricting access to unnecessary system configurations to devices depending on their use for the different roles.

 Networking